Electra-project/contribution-guidelines/_docs/git/edit-commits.md

 # This is the commit message #3:
 ```

-We can now save the file (with `:` then `wq` under Vim) and push our changes.

-You may need to force the push after that if you did already pushed the edited commit:
+We can now save the fileand eventually force-push them to the remote repository if you already pushed the edited commits beforehand:

 ```bash
 git push origin head -f